Vision & Strategy

 The Future Holds Hope for a World Without Suffering

-Welcome to the Compassionate Future Initiative (CFI).
-CFI is advocating and mobilising for high-impact initiatives to reduce suffering in the near and distant future.
+The Compassionate Future Initiative (CFI) is advocating and mobilising for high-impact initiatives to reduce suffering in the near and distant future.

-- Advocate and mobilise for high-impact interventions aimed at suffering prevention across cause areas and long timelines.
+- Advocate and mobilise for high-impact interventions aimed at suffering prevention across cause areas, target groups and long timelines.

 - Foster collaborative networks across adjacent communities, initiatives, and fields to propagate compassionate care and accelerate impact.